BeanstalkFarms/Beanstalk-Landing/content/posts/bi-weekly-bean-4.md

   This issue will cover the 5/16/22– 5/31/22 period.
 image: /assets/uploads/barn-and-beans.png
 ---
 > What is Beanstalk?
-Beanstalk is a decentralized credit-based stablecoin protocol built on Ethereum.
+Beanstalk is a decentralized credit based stablecoin protocol built on Ethereum.
 Learn more at [bean.money](bean.money).

 With the Barn Raise around the corner, it’s a good time to recap the structure and timing.